 ISB enrolls students with diverse learning needs (mild, moderate, and intensive).
 Learning support provides targeted and specific intervention for students who qualify for support.
 Evidence-based interventions match student needs and support learning of and access to the grade-level content.

 Students are identified through a comprehensive referral process that encourages and supports early interventions and problem solving.
 Where necessary, the curriculum is modified for students who require intensive learning support.
 Students may receive services for a short period of time, others for longer periods, and still others may remain in the highest level of learning support and receive services for the duration of their time at ISB.

-Beginning August 2020, ISB will offer a highly individualized curriculum for students identified as having an intellectual/cognitive disability such as global developmental delay, Autism Spectrum Disorder, Down syndrome, Fragile X syndrome, cerebral palsy etc. Students who require long-term specialized support in multiple areas and an individualized curriculum will focus on functional academic skills, adaptive and daily living skills, social and pragmatic skills, community access, vocational skills, and skills to facilitate greater levels of independence.
+ISB offers a highly individualized curriculum for students identified as having an intellectual/cognitive disability such as global developmental delay, Autism Spectrum Disorder, Down syndrome, Fragile X syndrome, cerebral palsy etc. Students who require long-term specialized support in multiple areas and an individualized curriculum will focus on functional academic skills, adaptive and daily living skills, social and pragmatic skills, community access, vocational skills, and skills to facilitate greater levels of independence.
 We emphasize social integration of students with intellectual disabilities in same-age classrooms and activities with the greatest degree of integration possible.

 To ensure balance and equity in our classrooms, we thoughtfully manage the number of enrolled students requiring support.
 The decision to admit a student with identified learning disabilities and educational needs is dependent on space available and the ability to provide necessary resources and teaching.
 All interested applicants should apply through the Admissions Office and provide all required documentation.